spilman6/courses/pages/javascript/getting-started.md

   ```
 > [!NOTE] The `||` operator is often used to provide a default value for a variable.
 For example, if we want to assign a default value of "John Doe" to a variable called `name`, we can do this: `let name = inputValue || "John Doe"`.

+## Increment and Decrement Operators

-- **Increment and Decrement Operators**: Increment and decrement operators are used to increase or decrease the value of a variable by 1.
+Increment and decrement operators are used to increase or decrease the value of a variable by 1.
 The most common increment and decrement operators are `++` and `--`.
 Here is an example:

   ```javascript
   let x = 5